LoserCheems/WonderfulMatrices/README.md

 ## About

-This project is a continuation of the discussion section of the [Wonderful Matrices](https://arxiv.org/abs/2412.11834) paper.
+In addition to providing the implementation code of the modules and architectures in the [Wonderful Matrices](https://arxiv.org/abs/2412.11834) paper, this project is also a continuation of the discussion section.

+The `Doge` architecture is a Transformer model that uses `Dynamic Mask Attention` to understand training with self-attention and inference with state-space.

 We hope to further explore whether the Transformer framework allows for more complex feedforward network structures by training a small language model (SLM) based on the `Doge` architecture, enabling the model to have fewer cache states and larger knowledge capacity.